RychuP/NumeralDash/README.md

 ## Controls:

-Arrow buttons to move (fast with the left shift), F5 to switch full screen, Enter to restart the game (on game over).
+Arrow buttons to move (fast with the left shift), F5 to switch full screen.

 ## To be implemented:
 1. Menu system.